-Additional Study Time.
-We obtained no evidence that tested items benefit simply because they receive more study time than non-tested items.
-First, an intervening Test/Study Trial was more beneficial than a Study Trial, even though the cue and target were presented together for more time in a Study Trial (6 seconds) than in a Test/Study Trial (2 seconds).
-Second, we obtained a significant testing effect whether Test/Study and Study Trials were inter-mixed (Experiment 1) or blocked (Experiment 2).
-It therefore seems unlikely that a Test/Study Trial produces superior learning because it "steals" study time away from a Study Trial.
-Our results are consistent with past studies that obtained the testing effect using blocked lists (e.g., Carrier & Pashler, 1992) and between-subjects manipulations of test vs. re-study (Wenger, Thompson, & Bartling, 1980).
+Additional study time.
+We obtained no evidence that tested items benefit simply because they receive more study time than nontested items.
+First, an intervening test/ study trial was more beneficial than a study trial, even though the cue and target were presented together for more time in a study trial (6 sec) than in a test/study trial (2 sec).
+Second, we obtained a significant testing effect whether test/study and study trials were mixed (Experiment 1) or blocked (Experiment 2).
+It therefore seems unlikely that a test/study trial produces superior learning because it "steals" study time away from a study trial.
+Our results are consistent with those of past studies that obtained the testing effect using blocked lists (e.g., Carrier & Pashler, 1992) and between-subjects manipulations of test versus restudy (Wenger, Thompson, & Bartling, 1980).

-Transfer-Appropriate Processing.
-The processes required by an intervening test and final test are more similar, relative to the processes required by an intervening study opportunity and final test.
-According to a transfer-appropriate processing (TAP) view (e.g., Morris, Bransford, & Franks, 1977), tests could benefit learning simply because they provide practice at the relevant aspects of the task that are needed for the final test.
+Transfer-appropriate processing.
+The processes required by an intervening test and final test are more similar, as compared with the processes required by an intervening study opportunity and final test.
+According to a transfer-appropriate processing (TAP) view (see, e.g., Morris, Bransford, & Franks, 1977), tests could benefit learning simply because they provide practice at the relevant aspects of the task that are needed for the final test.
 Some studies have supported this notion by showing that intervening tests are more effective if they are more similar to the final test (e.g., McDaniel & Fisher, 1991; McDaniel, Kowitz, & Dunay, 1989).
-However, in the current experiments, the intervening test always required recall in one direction (A $\rightarrow$ ?), and we observed a testing effect whether the final test required recall in the same (A $\rightarrow$ ?) or opposite (? $\rightarrow$ B) direction, or recall of just the targets (Recall Bs) or the cues (Recall As).
-Consistent with past studies and contrary to the TAP view, we found that an intervening test was beneficial to retention even if the final test was of a different type (Carpenter & DeLosh, in press; Glover, 1989; Kang, McDermott, & Roediger, 2005).
+In the present experiments, however, the intervening test always required recall in one direction $(A \rightarrow ?)$ .
+Moreover, we observed a testing effect whether the final test required recall in the same $(A \rightarrow ?)$ or opposite $(? \rightarrow B)$ direction, or recall of just the targets (Recall Bs) or the cues (Recall As).
+In agreement with past studies and contrary to the TAP view, we found that an intervening test was beneficial to retention even if the final test was of a different type (Carpenter & DeLosh, 2006; Glover, 1989; Kang, McDermott, & Roediger, 2005).

-Error Correction Learning.
-Carrier and Pashler (1992) proposed an explanation for the testing effect based on error-correction learning models (e.g., McClelland & Rumelhart, 1986).
-According to this view, the association between 2 items $(A \rightarrow B)$ is learned by adjusting connections in a network in a way that minimizes the error in producing B from A. If retrieval of B is required $(A \rightarrow ?)$ as in a Test/Study Trial, then learning occurs by comparing one's actual response (B') with the desired response (B) to determine how much adjustment is necessary (see also Mozer, Howe, & Pashler, 2004).
-When both items are present (A + B) as in a pure Study trial, learning is impoverished because having B available makes it harder for the system to ascertain what response it would produce on its own, thus interfering with the calculation of appropriate weight changes.
-It is not clear how this hypothesis would account for the occurrence of an advantage for Test/Study Trials when the final test runs in the opposite direction $(? \rightarrow B)$ , since the to-beretrieved item A was never produced on the intervening test.
+Error correction learning.
+Carrier and Pashler (1992) proposed an explanation for the testing effect on the basis of error-correction learning models (e.g., McClelland & Rumelhart, 1986).
+According to this view, the association between two items $(A \rightarrow B)$ is learned by adjusting connections in a network in a way that minimizes the error in producing B from A. If the retrieval of B is required $(A \rightarrow ?)$ , as in a test/study trial, then learning occurs by comparing one's actual response (B') with the desired response (B) to determine how much adjustment is necessary (see also Mozer, Howe, & Pashler, 2004).
+When both items are present (A+B), as in a pure study trial, learning is impoverished.
+This is because the availability of B makes it harder for the system to ascertain what response it would produce on its own, thus interfering with the calculation of appropriate weight changes.
+It is not clear how this hypothesis would account for the advantage of test/ study trials when the final test runs in the opposite direction $(? \rightarrow B)$ , since the to-be-retrieved item A was never produced on the intervening test.